-Born on March 28, 1744, Moses Seixas was a first generation Jewish-American whose parents migrated from Lisbon, Portugal, to Newport, Rhode Island.
-Seixas rose to prominence as warden of Newport's Touro Synagogue of Congregation Jeshuat Israel, Grand Master of the Grand Lodge of Free and Accepted Masons of Rhode Island, and co-founder of the Bank of Rhode Island.
-Seixas is best remembered for the congratulatory letter he penned on behalf of his congregation to then recently inaugurated President George Washington in 1790.
-Written just months after Rhode Island became the last state to ratify the United States Constitution, Seixas sought assurances that the enumerated rights of freedom of religion and enfranchisement would apply to American Jews in the new republic.
+Born on March 28, 1744, Moses Seixas was a first generation Jewish-American of both Sephardic and Ashkenazic descent.
+Although born and raised in New York, Seixas rose to prominence among the Jewish community in Newport, Rhode Island.
+In Newport, he was an established merchant, investor, and member of the Freemasons.
+Notably, Seixas is remembered for the congratulatory letter he penned on behalf of his congregation to then recently inaugurated President George Washington in 1790.
+Written just months after Rhode Island became the last state to ratify the United States Constitution, Seixas sought assurances that the enumerated rights of freedom of religion and enfranchisement would apply to Jewish Americans in the new republic.

 Dated the day prior, August 17, Seixas's letter stated—rather than requested—that Jews would be entitled to the same privileges as an American of any other religious denomination.
 Having been previously "deprived . . . of the invaluable rights of free Citizens," Seixas endeavored to elevate the status of American Jews.3 Using the Revolutionary principle of liberty to buttress his message, Seixas asserted that the American republic was "a Government, which to bigotry gives no sanction, to persecution no assistance – but generously affording to All liberty of conscience, and immunities of Citizenship: deeming every one, of whatever Nation, tongue, or language, equal parts of the great governmental Machine."4

 On August 18, President Washington replied to Seixas.
-The president’s response differentiated between religious toleration and religious liberty, as it specifically applied to the American Jewry.
+The president’s response differentiated between religious toleration and religious liberty, as it specifically applied to Jewish Americans.
 Washington wrote that Americans "have a right to applaud themselves for having given to mankind examples of an enlarged and liberal policy – a policy worthy of imitation . . .
 It is now no more that toleration is spoken of as if it were the indulgence of one class of people that another enjoyed the exercise of their inherent natural rights."5

 Washington's reply set a significant precedent that separated a more passive practice of tolerance, from the more potent one of liberty.
 Even the most liberal European states such as the Netherlands had policies that merely tolerated non-Protestants.
 In alluding to the Bible's Old Testament, Washington unequivocally called for religious equality for Jews stating that "the Children of the Stock of Abraham . . . shall sit in safety under his own vine and figtree."6